stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 This feature will not change the behavior of pod with `ImagePullPolicy` `Always`.

+Enforcing periodical repull might be important in order to, for example, be able to recheck image license entitlement, but is a non-goal for this enhancement.

 ## Proposal

-For alpha the kubelet will keep a list, across reboots of host and restart of kubelet, of container images that required authentication and a list of the authentications that successfully pulled the image.
-For beta an API will be considered to manage the ensure metadata.
+A new API will be created to represent metadata about image pulls being authenticated.
+This API will be used by the kubelet to persist this metadata in file(s) on the kubelet's node.
+The API is a representation of the kubelet's in-memory state, where the kubelet tracks information about image pulls being authenticated.

-The kubelet will ensure any image in the list is always pulled if an authentication used is not present, thus enforcing authentication / re-authentication.
+The kubelet will ensure any image it keeps a track of is always pulled if authentication information from an image pull is not yet present, thus enforcing authentication / re-authentication.

-There will be two different kubelet configuration options added, as well as a feature gate to gate their use:
+A new kubelet configuration option will be added, as well as a feature gate to gate its use:
-- `pullImageSecretRecheck`
+- `noPullImageSecretRecheck`
-    - A boolean that toggles this behavior.
-If `false`, the kubelet will fallback to the old behavior: only pull an image if it's not present.
+    - A boolean that toggles the new behavior.
+If `true`, the kubelet will fallback to the old behavior: only pull an image if it's not present.
-- `pullImageSecretRecheckPeriod`
+    - Defaults to `false`.
-    - the period after which the kubelet's cache will be invalidated, thus causing rechecks for all `IfNotPresent` images that are recreated.
-    - If set to `0s`, or `0`, but `pullImageSecretRecheck` is `true`, then the kubelet will never invalidate its cache, but will maintain one.

 ### User Stories